Exovel/Laravel-DigitalOcean-API/README.md

 * Laravel DigitalOcean API was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell).
 * Laravel DigitalOcean API relies on my [Laravel Core API](https://github.com/GrahamCampbell/Laravel-Core-API) package.
 * Laravel DigitalOcean API uses [Travis CI](https://travis-ci.org/GrahamCampbell/Laravel-DigitalOcean-API) to run tests to check if it's working as it should.
-* Laravel DigitalOcean API uses [Scrutinizer CI](https://scrutinizer-ci.com/g/GrahamCampbell/Laravel-DigitalOcean-API) to run additional tests and checks.
+* Laravel DigitalOcean API uses [Scrutinizer CI](https://scrutinizer-ci.com/g/GrahamCampbell/Laravel-DigitalOcean-API) and [Coveralls](https://coveralls.io/r/GrahamCampbell/Laravel-DigitalOcean-API) to run additional tests and checks.
 * Laravel DigitalOcean API uses [Composer](https://getcomposer.org) to load and manage dependencies.
 * Laravel DigitalOcean API was not designed for user login, but for server use only.
-* Laravel DigitalOcean API provides a [change log](https://github.com/GrahamCampbell/Laravel-DigitalOcean-API/blob/master/CHANGELOG.md), [releases](https://github.com/GrahamCampbell/Laravel-DigitalOcean-API/releases), and a [wiki](https://github.com/GrahamCampbell/Laravel-DigitalOcean-API/wiki).
+* Laravel DigitalOcean API provides a [change log](https://github.com/GrahamCampbell/Laravel-DigitalOcean-API/blob/develop/CHANGELOG.md), [releases](https://github.com/GrahamCampbell/Laravel-DigitalOcean-API/releases), and a [wiki](https://github.com/GrahamCampbell/Laravel-DigitalOcean-API/wiki).
-* Laravel DigitalOcean API is licensed under the Apache License, available [here](https://github.com/GrahamCampbell/Laravel-DigitalOcean-API/blob/master/LICENSE.md).
+* Laravel DigitalOcean API is licensed under the Apache License, available [here](https://github.com/GrahamCampbell/Laravel-DigitalOcean-API/blob/develop/LICENSE.md).

 ## System Requirements

 * PHP 5.4.7+ or PHP 5.5+ is required.
 * You will need [Laravel 4.1](http://laravel.com) because this package is designed for it.
 * You will need [Composer](https://getcomposer.org) installed to load the dependencies of Laravel DigitalOcean API.